odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

 r: 1.778ms
 ```

-Still expensive, but very minimal in the context of a request / response cycle{% fn_ref 6 %}.
+Still expensive, but very minimal in the context of a request / response cycle{% fn_ref 4 %}.

-So, are we good to go using `vm`?
+## Are we good to go using VM?
+Surprise surprise!

-## Surprise surprise: VM is not that safe

 {% img right /images/facepalm.jpg %}